twinturbo/KOSMO-POLY6-PICO-DCO/README.md

  There are four files to pprint.

 ## Installation on the paspbery Pi Pico (simple)
+**DRAFT**

 Press `BOOTSEL` button on the Pico while powering it with USB.
 Copy file `build/pico-dco.uf2` onto the USB mass storage device.

 ## Usage
+**DRAFT**

 After installing the Pico should register as USB MIDI device.
 Alternatively serial MIDI input is available.
 The DCO listens to note on/note off messages on MIDI channel 1.
 Pitch bend is also supported.
 Portamento can be enabled by MIDI CC message #65, portamento time can be adjusted by CC message #5.

+## Quirks

+Initialy the voices will be floating on startup which if directly outputed ( not through an ADSR/VCA ) may present as noise, as each of the voices is initialised by a key press the noise will go away.

 ## Detuning, stacking and FM
+**DRAFT**

-The build-in analog-to-digital converter can be used to modulate these parameters.
+The built-in analog-to-digital converter can be used to modulate these parameters.
 You can add an external control voltage (0-3.3V) to that input pins.
 These features can be disabled by commenting (`//`) the following lines:

 ```
 #define USE_ADC_STACK_VOICES // gpio 28 (adc 2)